 - After receiving scholarship positions in the Interrarium Creative residency at Banff and at the Centre for Art Tapes in Halifax, Véronique created her first film entitled “She Wakes up Gasping” which was presented in the 2014 Nocturne: Arts at Night Festival.
 Her most recent site-specific piece entitled “Storm Dances” was presented outside and in one of last year’s most intense storms garnering national media attention (supported by the Canada Council for the Arts and HRM Open projects).

-- Véronique most recently completed choreography for POP TV's "Let's Get Physical" (L.A.) and has worked on CBC's Mr. D, Bo on the Go, and Street Cents.
+- Véronique most recently completed choreography for "The Lighthouse" (Regency Films) with Willem Defore and Robert Pattinson, POP TV's "Let's Get Physical" (L.A.) and she has worked on CBC's Mr. D, Bo on the Go, and Street Cents.

 - Véronique has served on faculty at the Nova Scotia College of Art and Design (NSCAD University), Neptune Theatre School, The Fountain School of Performing Arts (Dalhousie University) and Halifax Dance.
-She will be working with former Nikolai dancer Reg Grauert, again this summer in the United States.
+She also works with former Nikolai dancer Reg Grauert, at the Bearnstow Artist Retreat in the United States.
 She has served on the boards of Dance Nova Scotia, and Keep Good (Theatre) Company and she is the Atlantic rep for the Dancer Transition Resource Centre out of Toronto.

 - V is a visual artist and holds degrees in science and social work.
 “V” lives in Halifax.